MicrosoftDocs/powerbi-docs/powerbi-docs/developer/azure-pbie-diag-logs.md

 ## Manage your logs

-Logs are typically available within a couple hours of setting up logging.
+Logs are typically available within a couple of hours after setting up logging.
 It's up to you to manage your logs in your storage account:

 * Use standard Azure access control methods to secure your logs by restricting who can access them.
 * Delete logs that you no longer want to keep in your storage account.
-* Be sure to set a retention period for so old logs are deleted from your storage account.
+* Be sure to set a retention period, so old logs are deleted from your storage account.

 ## View logs in Log Analytics